DataTalksClub/datatalksclub.github.io/_courses/2021-winter-ml-zoomcamp.md

         - TODO
         - TODO
       due: 2021-09-12 12:00:00
-  - title: "Lesson 9: Kubernetes and TensorFlow-Serving"
+  - title: "Kubernetes and TensorFlow-Serving"
     subtitle: "Serving the clothes classification model with Kubernetes and TensorFlow-Serving"
     start: 2021-11-15 17:00:00
     content: